-- {¶ 9} Appellant's first assignment of error provides the following: "Appellant was subjected to double jeopardy in violation of the Fifth and Fourteenth Amendments when he was advised to and permitted to enter no contest pleas to eight felony charges previously dismissed by the state after jeopardy had attached." - {¶ 10} Appellant's second assignment of error provides the following: "Appellant was subjected to double jeopardy in violation of the Fifth and Fourteenth Amendments when the trial court accepted pleas to ten fifth-degree felony charges of unauthorized use that had been adjudicated misdemeanors at the earlier, midtrial plea hearing."
+- {¶ 9} Appellant's first assignment of error provides the following: "Appellant was subjected to double jeopardy in violation of the Fifth and Fourteenth Amendment when he was advised to and permitted to enter no contest pleas to eight felony charges previously dismissed by the state after jeopardy had attached." - {¶ 10} Appellant's second assignment of error provides the following: "Appellant was subjected to double jeopardy in violation of the Fifth and Fourteenth Amendments when the trial court accepted pleas to ten fifth-degree felony charges of unauthorized use that had been adjudicated misdemeanors at the time earlier, mid-trial plea hearing."

-- {¶ 11} Appellant's third assignment of error provides the following: "Appellant was entitled by Criminal Rule 11 and the Fifth, Sixth and Fourteenth Amendments to receive the four-year sentence agreed upon by the court during pre-plea negotiations." - {¶ 12} Appellant's fourth assignment of error provides the following: "Appellant was denied his right under the Sixth and Fourteenth Amendments to the effective assistance of counsel when defense counsel failed to protect his rights before trial during the plea and sentencing hearings." - {¶ 13} Appellant's fifth assignment of error provides the following: "Appellant's sentence is invalid and an abuse of discretion because the court imposed consecutive service after remand but there was no legitimate justification for the change."
+{¶ 11} Appellant's third assignment of error provides the following: "Appellant was entitled by Criminal Rule 11 and the fifth, sixth and fourteenth amendments to receive the four-year sentence agreed upon by the court during pre-plea negotiations."

+{¶ 12} Appellant's fourth assignment of error provides the following: "Appellant was denied his right under the sixth and fourteenth amendments to the effective assistance of counsel when defense counsel failed to protect his rights before trial during the plea and sentencing hearings."

-{¶ 14} Due to the substantial interrelation between appellant's first, second, and fifth assignments of error, we shall address them together below.
-Appellant argues in his first two assignments of error that he was subjected to double jeopardy when he was advised to enter no contest pleas and when the court accepted pleas to felony charges that had been adjudicated misdemeanors earlier.
-Appellant further argues in his fifth assignment of error that his sentence was invalid and an abuse of discretion because the court imposed consecutive service after remand.
+{¶ 13} Appellant's fifth assignment of error provides the following: "Appellant's sentence is invalid and an abuse of discretion because the court imposed consecutive service after remand but there was no legitimate justification for the change."

-{¶ 15} The Double Jeopardy Clause provides that no person shall be placed in jeopardy twice for the same offense.
+{¶ 14} Appellant argues in his first assignment of error that he was subjected to double jeopardy when he was advised to enter no contest pleas to eight felony charges previously dismissed by the state after jeopardy had attached.
+The Double Jeopardy Clause provides that no person shall be placed in jeopardy twice for the same offense.
 The double jeopardy protections afforded by the federal and state constitutions guard citizens against cumulative punishments for the "same offense."
 State v.
 Jackson, Cuyahoga App.
-No. 86506, 2006-Ohio-3165.
+No. 86506, 2006-Ohio- 3165.

-{¶ 16} The well-established rule that once a valid sentence has been executed, a trial court has no authority to modify the sentence except as the general assembly provides is inapplicable where the trial court failed to impose postrelease control in the sentencing entry.
+{¶ 15} The well-established rule that once a valid sentence has been executed a trial court has no authority to modify the sentence except as the General Assembly provides is inapplicable where the trial court failed to impose postrelease control in the sentencing entry.
 When a court fails to perform its statutory duty of advising of postrelease control and including it as part of its sentence, the original sentence is void because postrelease control was not properly imposed.
-Moreover, in such cases, the sentencing court on remand is not modifying the sentence but is correcting a statutorily incorrect sentence.
+Moreover, in such cases, the sentencing court on remand is not modifying the sentence, but is correcting a statutorily incorrect sentence.
 State v.
 Ramey, Franklin App.
 No. 06AP-245, 2006-Ohio-6429.

-{¶ 17} A trial court, in correcting a statutorily incorrect sentence, does not violate a defendant's constitutional guarantee against double jeopardy.
+{¶ 16} A trial court, in correcting a statutorily incorrect sentence, does not violate a defendant's constitutional guarantee against double jeopardy.
 An invalid sentence may be corrected although the defendant began to serve the invalid sentence.
 State v.
 Ramey, Franklin App.
 No. 06AP-245, 2006-Ohio-6429.